haighis/SampleBookmarkApp/readme.md

 Booky is a single page application that will allow to manage share and find bookmarks.
+(Java version)

 Single Page Application using the following technologies:
 - Durandal